Liberty Bell Center#1 in Best Things To Do in Philadelphia

 Opposite Independence Hall, you'll find the Liberty Bell Center in Independence National Historical Park.
 Now residing in a huge glass gazebo, this 2,080-pound piece of history was once mounted in the belfry of Independence Hall.
 It was used to mark important historic events, most notably at the first public reading of the Declaration of Independence.
-Its chimes were last heard in 1846 for George Washington's birthday.
-It was around that time that the bell's famous crack was formed, rendering in unusable.
+Historians believe the first crack developed in the early 1840s.
+Metal workers were tasked with repairing the bell in anticipation of George Washington's birthday in 1846.
+The repair was unsuccessful and the bell ceased to chime ever again.

 The Liberty Bell Center offers informational video presentations (offered in many different languages) that details the bell's history.
 After that, get your camera ready: The bell is on display with Independence Hall visible in the background.

 The center is open year-round starting at 9 a.m., closing at 5 p.m.
 Admission is free.
 If you'd like a little more historical context when viewing the bell, sign up for one of the city's best walking tours, many of which stop here.
 For more information, check out the Liberty Bell Center section of the Independence National Historic Park website.

 More Best Things To Do in Philadelphia

 If you're interested in history, you must visit this red-brick Georgian-style building (located in Independence National Historical Park in the Old City), where the Second Continental Congress met off and on from 1775 to 1783.
 More importantly, it was here that the Declaration of Independence and the Constitution were debated, drafted and signed by our forefathers.
 While touring Independence Hall, you'll have the chance to see the Assembly Room where George Washington was appointed the commander in chief of the Continental Army.
 You can also see surviving copies of the declaration, the Constitution and the Articles of Confederation, all displayed in the West Wing's Great Essentials Exhibit.